 Are you dealing with a challenging person at work, at home, or in another part of your life?
 It’s easy to let an unreasonable individual affect us and ruin our day.
 What are some of the keys to empowering yourself in such situations?
-Below are eight keys to dealing with difficult people.
+Below are eight keys to dealing with difficult people, with references to my book (click on title): “How to Communicate Effectively and Handle Difficult People”.
 Keep in mind that these are general rules of thumb, and not all of the tips may apply to your particular situation.
 Simply utilize what works and leave the rest.

 1. Keep Your Cool